 The M-69 series of Mars spacecraft was the first of a new generation of Mars probes designed by the Lavochkin design bureau for launch on the heavy Proton booster.
-The probes were designed around a single large spherical tank to which three pressurized compartments were attached.
-Although the 1969 missions were originally meant for both Mars orbit and landing, weight constraints late in mission design forced engineers to delete the lander and focus only on a Mars orbit mission.
+Although the 1969 missions were originally meant for both Mars orbit and landing, weight constraints late in mission planning forced engineers to delete the lander and retain only the orbiter.
+These new probes were designed around a single large spherical tank to which three pressurized compartments were attached.

 After two en route mid-course corrections during a six-month flight to Mars, the spacecraft were intended to enter orbit around Mars at roughly 1,056 x 21,127 miles (1,700 × 34,000 kilometers) at 40 degree inclination.
 After an initial photography mission, the probes would lower their pericenter to about 311 to 435 miles (500 to 700 kilometers) for a second imaging mission.
 Total mission lifetime would be about three months.

 During the launch of the first M-69, the Proton’s third stage stopped firing at T+438.46 seconds after its turbopump caught on fire because of a faulty rotor bearing.
 The probe, scheduled to reach Mars orbit on Sept.
 11, 1969, never reached Earth orbit.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.